imazeenabulele/osTicket-Configuration/README.md

 <img src="https://i.imgur.com/tWk1kCg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After typing in the name, you can navigate to the "Members" tab where you can assign Agents to the team as needed
+After typing in the name, you can navigate to the "Members" tab where you can assign Agents to the team as needed.
+Since we haven't created any Agent, we'll move on to the next step to do just that
 </p>
 <br />